Some of these cookies are essential, while others help us to improve your experience by providing insights into how the site is being used.

 4.3 All of our Products are subject to availability.
 We will inform you as soon as possible if the Product you have ordered is not available and we will not process your total order in the event that a Product is not available.

-4.4 We shall supply the Products and Services to you in accordance with the specification set out in your Order.
+4.4 We shall supply the Products to you in accordance with the specification set out in your Order.

 4.5 We shall use all reasonable endeavours to meet any performance dates specified in the Order, but any such dates shall be estimates only and time shall not be of the essence for performance of the Services.